MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msdt.md

 - If you disable this policy setting, MSDT never downloads tools, and is unable to diagnose problems on remote computers.

-- If you do not configure this policy setting, MSDT prompts the user before downloading any additional tools.
+- If you don't configure this policy setting, MSDT prompts the user before downloading any additional tools.

 No reboots or service restarts are required for this policy setting to take effect.
 Changes take effect immediately.

 This policy setting will take effect only when MSDT is enabled.

 This policy setting will only take effect when the Diagnostic Policy Service (DPS) is in the running state.
-When the service is stopped or disabled, diagnostic scenarios are not executed.
+When the service is stopped or disabled, diagnostic scenarios aren't executed.
 The DPS can be configured with the Services snap-in to the Microsoft Management Console.
 <!-- MsdtToolDownloadPolicy-Description-End -->

 <!-- MsdtToolDownloadPolicy-Editable-Begin -->